Senior couple smiling out a window

 AGL Seniors plan

-Seniors and pensioners in NSW, VIC, South East QLD and SA can sign up for the AGL Seniors plan, which comes with:
+Seniors and pensioners in NSW, VIC, SA and QLD can sign up for the AGL Seniors plan, which comes with:

-This plan offers a reasonable amount off the Reference Price and Victorian Default Offer in each state.
+This plan offers a reasonable amount off the reference price in each state.

 AGL also provides a seniors offer for natural gas customers in Western Australia, where customers receive a guaranteed discount off their gas usage charges.